mesosphere/d2iq-engineering-blog/content/posts/capi-providers-run-dkp-on-openstack/index.md

 ````

 ### Deploy CCM
-Kubernetes requires a external cloud provider to communicate with the OpenStack API.
+Kubernetes requires an external cloud provider to communicate with the OpenStack API.
 The community provides a Cloud Controller Manager for the OpenStack API.
 This OpenStack CCM is also available via Helm and will be deployed like the CNI solution.

 First we need to create a `openstack-ccm.yaml` with the required settings and deploy the Helm chart.
 You found all these settings in the `clouds.yaml` file.